German Moreno: Later career

 In 1963, Moreno took his comedy act to Sampaguita Pictures, the home of biggest stars at that time such as Dolphy, Panchito, Gloria Romero, and Susan Roces.
 He hosted a premiere night at the Life Theater but refused Nene Vera-Perez's attempt to pay him and instead asked for movie roles instead.
 Moreno then had roles in the movies Dance-O-Rama, Mga Batang Iskwater, Class Reunion, and Mga Batang Bakasyunista.
 It was in his Sampaguita stint where he met his longtime co-host Ike Lozada.

 Moreno also became a disc jockey as Eddie Ilarde's sidekick in the radio program Ngayon Naman on CBN.
 In 1969, he transferred radio stations to DZTR as a pinch-hitter for Helen Vela, Bingo Lacson, and Ben David.
 Moreno would then be given his own timeslot from 11 pm to 12 mn for Bisita Artista, Music Factory, and Guy and Pip Song Festival.
-In the last decades of his life, he hosted his own hour-long show on DZBB during weekdays at 2:30 pm.
+In his transfer to DZBB, he hosted his own noontime show during weekdays at 2:30 to 3:30 pm.

 Moreno's biggest break came on television in the late 1970s when he became host of the Sunday noontime variety show, GMA Supershow (first known as Germside and Germspesyal).
 He eventually became the host, star builder, and producer of That's Entertainment, a youth-oriented variety show developing the biggest stars in the Philippines.
 He gave out gift packs from sponsors to every guest of his programs.
 He was the host of a late-night show Walang Tulugan with the Master Showman.
 He also co-hosted Superstar with Jograd de La Torre.
 Superstar was the Sunday musical-variety show of Moreno's close friend Nora Aunor.